0xbadc0ffe/Pyxercise/README.md

        git clone https://github.com/0xbadc0ffe/Pyxercise

-If you do not have this command you can download it via:
+If you do not have this command you can download it for Debian with:

        sudo apt install git

- for Debian, and [here](https://gitforwindows.org/) for Windows.
+ For Windows you can download [here](https://gitforwindows.org/).